 For years there had been debate over the validity of relics also claimed as Saint Nicholas located in Venice.
-In 1992 Luigi Martino, the same anatomy professor who examined the relics in Bari, conducted an examination of bones claimed to be in Venice.
+In 1992 Luigi Martino, the same anatomy professor who examined the relics in Bari, conducted an examination of bones claimed to be Saint Nicholas in Venice.
 While not reaching a formal conclusion, he determined that the bones in Venice were both similar and complimentary, and may in fact be different pieces of the same person.
 The explanation?
 The sailors from Bari were in a big hurry when they first took the relics, and may have only grabbed the bigger pieces of the skeleton, leaving bits and pieces for the Venetian crusaders to grab when they stopped by a few years later.
-The venetian relics can be visited at the Chiesa di San Nicoló, Lido, Venice, Italy.
+The Venetian relics can be visited at the Chiesa di San Nicoló, Lido, Venice, Italy.

-There are many theories about the origins of the manna, from fraud to a capillary action of the stone tomb sucking up ground or seawater and redistributing it at the tomb.
+There are many theories about the origins of the manna, from fraud to a capillary action of the stone tomb sucking up ground- or seawater and redistributing it at the tomb.
 Whatever the case, the little bottles of manna traveled throughout the Christian world, a popular household item by the time the Aqua Tofana scandal emerged in the 1700s*.

 It is fair to say that Italian women have been widely vilified as consummate poisoners.
 From Catherine de Medici to the Borgias in lurid romances involving mysterious deaths and wicked women, the poisoners were almost always Italian.
-For the most part, these claims seem to be wildly exaggerated, but it is still possible that there is a core of truth to the Aqua Tofana legend, as there seem to first hand reports.
+For the most part, these claims seem to be wildly exaggerated, but it is still possible that there is a core of truth to the Aqua Tofana legend, as there seem to be firsthand reports.
 Either way, it is certain that the story traveled far and wide, and was largely believed to be true.
 By the time Mozart lay dying, it was commonly accepted as fact.
-In truth, although he may have feared that had been poisoned, odds are more in favor of that copious bloodletting led to his demise.
+In truth, although he may have feared that had been poisoned, odds are more in favor of copious bloodletting leading to his demise.

 The collection of the holy Manna of St. Nicholas happens annually on May 9 in Bari, and his saint’s day is celebrated annually on Dec 6.
 The sailors who brought the saint’s body to Bari are buried around the church walls, and remembered in carvings around the exterior walls of Basilica San Nicola.
-The tomb of St. Nicholas in the crypt.
+The tomb of St. Nicholas is in the crypt.
 You can still purchase small glass vials of manna.

 Know Before You Go

-5 minutes walk from Bari harbor
+Five minute walk from Bari harbor